pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

   end
 end
 ```

-In the method below, we are basically getting the user's attributes from the factory and *camelizing* them using the `transform_keys` method.
-We then convert the camelized hash to `JSON` and return it.
+We need to keep in mind that GraphQL uses camel case (`firstName`, `lastName`), whereas Ruby/Rails uses snake case (`first_name`, `last_name`).
+Therefore, we will need to convert the attributes from the factory before using them as variables to the mutation.
 ```ruby
 # test/support/graphql/mutation_variables.rb